 The management of all children/young people with intimate care needs will be carefully planned and should be a positive experience for all involved.
-The child/young person who requires intimate care is treated with respect at all times; the child's welfare and dignity is of paramount importance.
+There maybe times when it is necessary to provide intimate care for a child which has not been planned for such as a child having an upset stomach and needing support to clean up while waiting for a parent to collect them, the lack of a plan should not in emergency situations prevent intimate care being provided.
+The child/young person who requires intimate care must be treated with respect at all times; the child's welfare and dignity is of paramount importance.